rafaelsierra/django-profiler/README.rst

 How to use
 ==========

+**Note** This work is based (almost 100% of python code) on http://www.djangosnippets.org/snippets/605/

 django-profiler uses builtin python module hotshot to grab information about what has run after executing a view.

 You can use these information to help you find out what is dragging down your performance and load time that is now